Wondering exactly what needs to happen before you can join us as a nursing student?

 - General education proficiency as documented in the Bethel College Catalog.

-- A cumulative GPA of 2.75 or higher.
+- A cumulative GPA of at least 2.75.

 - Application form